ozntel/obsidian-msg-handler/README.md

 To make the search functionality faster, the plugin observes your vault changes when it comes to `.msg` files and indexes them within a database so that it doesn't need to go back to the file and read it for each search.
 After each vault open/plugin load, the plugin will cross check all `.msg` files within your vault vs the database and make the necessary updates just in case you brought some of the the `.msg` files when the plugin was not turned on or your vault was not open.

+In the plugin msg file view, you will have 3 sections:

+-   **Header**: Includes information like sender name, sender email, recipients name and email, subject
+-   **Body** : Includes the plain text version of email body
+-   **Attachments**: Includes the attachments of the email.
+The plugin will render the images and hide them automatically by using a toggle button.
+You can toggle to see them.
+If the file is not an image, you can save the file in your vault in any folder you want.
+The plugin will prompt you to select the folder to save.

 ## Contact

 If you have any issue or you have any suggestion, please feel free to reach me out directly using contact page of my website [ozan.pl/contact/](https://www.ozan.pl/contact/) or directly to <me@ozan.pl>.